TorchEnsemble-Community/Ensemble-Pytorch/docs/quick_start.rst

 The meaning of different arguments is listed as follow:

-* ``estimator``: The class of your model, used to instantiate base estimators in the ensemble.
+* ``estimator``: The class of your deep learning model, used to instantiate base estimators in the ensemble.
 * ``n_estimators``: The number of base estimators in the ensemble.
 * ``cuda``: Whether to use GPU to train and evaluate the ensemble.